neam/dna-project-base-12-factor-app-boilerplate/docs/21-local-dev-first-time-set-up.md

     stack/start.sh

+The first time this is run, Docker will download the project's server software.
+Takes about 10 minutes on a decent internet connection.

 ## Step 6 - Start a worker shell

-In order to ensure cross-platform consistency, most commands in the Adoveo project are meant to run from a worker shell:
+In order to ensure cross-platform consistency, most commands in the project are meant to run from a worker shell:

     stack/shell.sh